sneha-pawar23/ML_Pipline_In_Azure/README.md

-# Optimizing an ML Pipeline in Azure
+# :star: Optimizing an ML Pipeline in Azure

-# Overview
+# :star: Overview

 This project is part of the Udacity Azure ML Nanodegree.
 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

-# Summary
+# :star: Summary

 ### **Problem Statement**